The Latest Story for BHP Billiton & Iron Ore

 Why did BHP Billiton Ltd shares do this?

-BHP Billiton is considered a blue-chip company and tends to move with the market.
-That said, the ASX 200 Index is currently down by 39.8 points to 6,136.1 points:
+BHP Billiton is considered a blue chip company and tends to move with the market.
+That makes sense.
+The ASX 200 Index is currently up by 31.9 points to 6,193.4 points:

-There’s little explanation as to why BHP Billiton is up today, with the market down.
-However, considering the recent slump in the Aussie market, BHP Billiton may be seeing a reaction bounce today:
+The ASX 200 has found some support in recent weeks.
+It looks like it’s starting to move higher, which is good news.
+So, considering the market’s recent slump, BHP Billiton may be seeing a reaction bounce today:

 Free Report: 10 ASX mining stocks that could make you huge money in the next 12 months and beyond.
 Get access now.